Park City Canyons Village Hotels and Things to Do

 The following are our favorite Park City hotels and lodging properties located in and around the Canyons Village base area, based on quality, service, amenities, location, and price.
 Search using the date picker above for a complete selection of Canyons Village hotels and Park City lodging options, or select a property below.

 Westgate Park City

-Sitting between downtown Park City and Kimball Junction, Canyons Village gives you options.
-You can stay where you are in the Snyderville area, or take off in either (or both) directions for even more amazing adventures.
+Sitting between downtown Park City proper and Kimball Junction, Canyons Village gives you options.
+You can stay where you are in the Snyderville area, or quickly and easily take off in either (or both) directions for even more amazing adventures.

-Favorite on-mountain options, base area with The Farm, Powder Restaurant at Waldorf Astoria.
-And, of course, head into town for nearly unlimited options.
-Don't hesitate to go the other direction from town to Kimball Junction, where you can find plenty of our favorite dining options, including where locals go, at a fraction of the price: Vessel Kitchen, Sushi Blue, and Red Rock Brewery.
+Here are a few of our favorites in the Canyons Village area, on-mountain, and in the surrounding area.
+And, of course, you can always head into downtown for nearly unlimited options.
+Don't hesitate, however, to go the opposite direction to Kimball Junction, where you can find plenty of our favorite dining options, including where locals are more likely to go, at a fraction of the price: Vessel Kitchen, Sushi Blue, Maxwell's, and Red Rock Brewery.

 Summer in the Canyons Village area is the perfect picture of warm alpine living.
 Set back a short distance from the main highway, Canyons Village enjoys a peaceful atmosphere, cooler temperatures, and endless natural splendor.
 The hills and valleys surrounding Canyons Village are full of beautiful paths to master for both hikers and bikers.
 Get into nature and explore serene surroundings, or head back into the Village area for fun events like free summer concerts or the long-running farmers market.
 And, if you aren’t content to stay in the immediate area, all of Park City’s warm-weather fun is available to you, just a short drive away.